Is the Australian mining sector changing FOR GOOD? Here’s my take

 It was a brilliant sunny day.
 Dad and I drove from Mendoza to San Juan super early.
 Troy (ASX listed) had organised buses to take us up to the project so we parked at the designated meeting point and got on one of the buses.
 After a short ride we arrived at the mine's camp … Continue reading TBT: Inauguration of the Casposo gold mine ⛰⛏ in San Juan, Argentina in 2011

 Investing in natural resources can be rewarding but it does have its challenges.
 There are lots of technical terms to understand, resources are sometimes located in risky & distant jurisdictions and from 100 exploration projects, less than 1 will become a mine.
-Yes, tough odds, but if you happen to buy into a company when … Continue reading 5 things you absolutely need to know before investing in gold companies
+Yes, tough odds, but if you happen to buy into a company when … Continue reading The puzzle of investing in gold stocks: 5 things you must know before jumping in

 Yes, I am bullish on Argentina… and not afraid to say it!